shivamishu/covid19webapp/README.md

               [Praveen Nayak]()
               [Yadnyshree Savant]()
               [Kunjan Malik]()
-# COVID19 Healthcare Assistant

-This is a progressive web app which can be installed on any device.
-Application's sole purpose is to increase the awareness amongst people about the COVID-19 infection by providing them a single platform – ‘COVID-19 Healthcare Assistant’ wherein they can make use of all the essential services, information and utilities to help fight this pandemic.

-# About COVID19 Healthcare Assistant
+## Introduction

-This application is a non profit project solely to spread the awareness about COVID19 or Coronavirus pandenmic.
-The application is currently highly helpful for Indian citizens(will be expanded in future).
-It provides a covid healthcare assistant to take self assesssment test, find essential services for covid19, contact traces within an area, helpline, support etc.
+This application's sole purpose is to spread the awareness about COVID19 or Coronavirus pandenmic.
+The application is currently highly helpful for Indian citizens(will be expanded to USA and other countries in future).
+It provides a covid healthcare assistant to take self assesssment test, find essential services for covid19, contact traces within an area, several analytical views on the current pandemic, helplines and support.

-# Features: The application mainly provides below 6 essential services:
+## Features: The application mainly provides below 6 essential services:

 ### Risk Assessment: Custom(Free) Self-assessment Test to calculate potential health risk and our recommendations for the same.
 Find Nearby Containment or Hotspot zone(which is built based on the end-users risk assessment results and covid19 cases in that area).
 Search for any State's or City's current COVID-19 cases trends.
 Users who get the assessment result as HIGH or MEDIUM risk based on predetermined parameters get to upload the covid19 test report/result which the local admin of the area could verify and update in the database using our admin panel.